LanceKnight/EdX-Computer-Graphics/hw1-linux_osx/README.md

-# Below is a HW1 descrioption copy from EdX
+# HW1 descrioption from EdX
 [original hw1 description from EdX](https://courses.edx.org/courses/course-v1:UCSanDiegoX+CSE167x+2T2018/courseware/Unit_1/Homework_1/2?activate_block_id=block-v1%3AUCSanDiegoX%2BCSE167x%2B2T2018%2Btype%40vertical%2Bblock%40vertical_618b5e61d030)

-# Homework 1: Transformations
+## Homework 1: Transformations
 Assignment Specification
 You will be implementing a classic crystal ball interface.
 This simulates a world in which the viewer is glued to the outside of a transparent sphere, looking in.
 The sphere is centered at the origin, and that is the direction towards which your eye is always pointing.
 At the origin, there is something interesting to look at, in this case, a teapot.